RexOps/rexify-website/content/docs/api/1.4/rex/commands.pm.md

 You can define the format of the say() function.

-%D - The current date yyyy-mm-dd HH:mm:ss
+%%D - The current date yyyy-mm-dd HH:mm:ss

-%h - The target host
+%%h - The target host

-%p - The pid of the running process
+%%p - The pid of the running process

-%s - The Logstring
+%%s - The Logstring

 You can also define the following values: